 Absorbable (Polydioxanone) and non-absorbable (Polypropylene) sutures are frequently employed to close midline wound incisions.
 Due to the many sutures used today, post-operative discomfort, wound infection, incisional hernias, scar development, and abdominal rupture are among the complications associated with wound closure.7 They are the leading causes of death for patients undergoing surgery both in our settings and throughout the world.
 The formation of an incisional hernia is the most frequent side effect after abdominal surgery, occurring in 3–13% of individuals after laparotomy.8

-Bangladesh, being a low-income nation, has a high rate of postoperative wound complications and abdominal problems (ref].
+Bangladesh, being a low-income nation, has a high rate of postoperative wound complications and abdominal problems [ref].
 Due to the high volume of midline incisional laparotomies performed in our tertiary healthcare facilities, effective preventative therapy strategies are urgently needed to reduce the formation of incisional hernias after surgery.
 We designed the current study to identify the best suture material for closing the abdominal wall following surgery between polydioxanone and polypropylene based on the length of hospital stay following surgery and the occurrence of an incisional hernia.

+Comments: The specific complications mentioned must be clearly stated in the title so that they can be taken into account in the methodological approach, and this is more precise in the investigation of cause and effect between the two types of thread.

 Methodology